 Stand on a part of a shape that is on the ground (e.g. in the middle of the circle, or at a point of the triangle).
-'Set' your map, and point (with your little finger) to exactly where Walk you are stood on the map. to the Be very precise & ask an Once you opposite adult to help if you need. side of the and your you would draw it 4cm long and 2cm wide.
+'Set' your map, and point (with your little finger) to exactly where you are stood on the map.
+Be very precise & ask an opposite adult to help if you need. side of the and your shapes and 'set'